homezhan/artoolkit-docs/Marker_Training/marker_nft_training.md

-# Training ARToolkit NFT to a New Surface
+# Training NFT to a New Surface

 ## About surfaces we can use with ARToolKit NFT